fanzhoulll/tcpEvaluation/README.md

 ###Experiment 2: Fairness Between TCP Variants

 In this experiment, we study the fairness between different TCP flows.
-We use Jain's fairness index to measure fairness.
+We use Jain's index to measure fairness.
 The equation is as followings:

 f = (x1+x2+..xn)^2/n*(x1^2+x2^2+....xn^2)

 f is the fairness index, xi is the throughput of i’th flow.
 Notice that fairness itself is a very complex topic.
-Here we only study protocol-fairness, i.e, compare the performance of different protocols (Reno/Reno, NewReno/Reno, Vegas/Vegas,NewReno/Vegas) with the same RTT.
-We do not consider RTT fairness here.
+Here we only study protocol-fairness, i.e, compare the fairness between different protocols (Reno/Reno, NewReno/Reno, Vegas/Vegas,NewReno/Vegas) with the same RTT.
 The parameters and performance metrics we are going to measure are listed as followings:

 Available Bandwidth  | Fairness index
 -------------------- | --------------|